- Cancer Information

-Keep in mind that some cancer treatments can affect your weight and waist circumference.
-Some people expect to lose weight during cancer treatment, but for many people it can have the opposite effect.
-Weight gained during cancer treatment can be difficult to lose because of fatigue and other challenges after cancer treatment.
-Whether you have lost or gained weight, it is important to work towards getting back to a healthy weight.
+Some cancer treatments can affect your weight.
+People often expect to lose weight during cancer treatment, but for many people it can have the opposite effect.
+Weight gained during cancer treatment can be difficult to lose because of fatigue and other challenges.
+Whether you have lost or gained weight, it is important to work towards a healthy weight.

-Having fat around the abdomen or waist, regardless of your body size, means you are more likely to develop certain obesity-related health conditions, including cancer.
+Having fat around the abdomen or waist, regardless of your body size, can increase your risk of developing cancer, heart disease and diabetes.
 Some cancer types are also associated with increased fat around the hips and buttocks.

-Waist circumference can be used to indicate health risk.
-Place a measuring tape around your waist at the narrowest point between the lower rib and the top of the hips at the end of a normal breath.
+Knowing your waist measurement can help you work out your risk.
+Place a measuring tape around your waist at the narrowest point between the lower rib and the top of the hips.
+Make sure to breathe normally.

 |Increased||94 cm or more||80 cm or more|

 |Greatly increased||102 cm or more||88 cm or more|